Broadly, there are five civil service job grades:

 Despite disproportionate staff cuts at lower grades, the civil service is still largely comprised of people at the AO/AA and EO grades.

-In 2010, AO/AAs, made up 47% of the civil service.
-Although it is still the largest grade in the civil service, AA/AOs now make up only 36%.
+In 2010, AO/AAs, made up of nearly half (47%) of the civil service workforce.
+Although it is still the largest grade in the civil service, AA/AOs now make up around a third of the workforce (32%).
 The proportion of EOs has remained broadly flat at around 26% (although actual headcount has fallen), while SEO/HEOs and Grades 6 and 7 make up a much greater proportion of the civil service now than in 2010.

 Departments with the bulk of staff employed as SEO/HEOs are ‘diamond-shaped’, such as Defra, MHCLG, and DfE.
 This may be a result of digitalisation reducing demand for administrative staff in departments that don't have significant operational delivery functions.